Michael Jordan: Relationships

 In 1991, Jordan purchased a lot in Highland Park, Illinois, where he planned to build a 56,000-square-foot (5,200 m^{2}) mansion.
 It was completed in 1995.
 Jordan listed the mansion for sale in 2012.
 He also owns homes in North Carolina and Jupiter Island, Florida.

 On July 21, 2006, a judge in Cook County, Illinois, determined that Jordan did not owe his alleged former lover Karla Knafel $5 million in a breach of contract claim.
-Jordan had allegedly paid Knafel $250,000 to keep their relationship a secret.
+Jordan had allegedly paid Knafel $250,000 to keep their relationship secret.
 Knafel claimed Jordan promised her $5 million for remaining silent and agreeing not to file a paternity suit after Knafel learned she was pregnant in 1991; a DNA test showed that Jordan was not the father of the child.

 Jordan proposed to his longtime girlfriend, Cuban-American model Yvette Prieto, on Christmas 2011, and they were married on April 27, 2013, at Bethesda-by-the-Sea Episcopal Church.
 It was announced on November 30, 2013, that the two were expecting their first child together.
-On February 11, 2014, Prieto gave birth to identical twin daughters named Victoria and Ysabel.
-In 2019, Jordan became a grandfather when his daughter Jasmine gave birth to a son, whose father is professional basketball player Rakeem Christmas.
+On February 11, 2014, Prieto gave birth to identical twin daughters.
+In 2019, Jordan became a grandfather.

 Gambling

 During the 1993 NBA playoffs, Jordan was seen gambling in Atlantic City.
 The previous year, he admitted that he had to cover $57,000 in gambling losses, and author Richard Esquinas wrote a book in 1993 claiming he had won $1.25 million from Jordan on the golf course.

-In 2005, Jordan discussed his gambling with Ed Bradley of 60 Minutes and admitted that he made reckless decisions: Yeah, I've gotten myself into situations where I would not walk away and I've pushed the envelope.
+In 2005, Jordan discussed his gambling with Ed Bradley of 60 Minutes: Yeah, I've gotten myself into situations where I would not walk away and I've pushed the envelope.
 Is that compulsive?
 Yeah, it depends on how you look at it.
 If you're willing to jeopardize your livelihood and your family, then yeah.
-When Bradley asked him if his gambling ever got to the level where it jeopardized his livelihood or family, Jordan replied: "No." David Stern, the commissioner of the NBA, denied in 1995 and 2006 that Jordan's 1993 retirement was a secret suspension by the league for gambling, but the rumor spread widely.
+David Stern, the commissioner of the NBA, denied in 1995 and 2006 that Jordan's 1993 retirement was a secret suspension by the league for gambling, but the rumor spread widely.
 In 2010, Ron Shelton, director of Jordan Rides the Bus, said that he began working on the documentary believing that the NBA had suspended him, but that research "convinced [him it] was nonsense".

-In the sixth episode of the 2020 documentary miniseries The Last Dance, Jordan directly addressed the longstanding speculation surrounding his first retirement, stating that it was not the result of any suspension imposed by the NBA.
+Politics

+In 1990, Jordan declined to endorse Democratic candidate Harvey Gantt, reportedly remarking, "Republicans buy sneakers, too."
+In The Last Dance, Jordan confirmed he made the comment on a team bus but clarified it was intended as a joke, adding that he did not view himself as a political activist.
+In 2000, Jordan endorsed the presidential campaign of Democrat Bill Bradley, the first time that he publicly supported a candidate.